-early 14c., "call back a hawk to the glove," from Old French reclamer "to call upon, invoke; claim; seduce; to call back a hawk" (12c.) and directly from Latin reclamare "cry out against, contradict, protest, appeal," from re- "opposite, against" (see re-) + clamare "cry out" (from PIE root *kele- (2) "to shout").
+early 14c., reclaimen, "call back a hawk to the glove," from Old French reclamer "to call upon, invoke; claim; seduce; to call back a hawk" (12c., Modern French réclamer) and directly from Latin reclamare "cry out against, contradict, protest, appeal," from re- "opposite, against" (see re-) + clamare "cry out" (from PIE root *kele- (2) "to shout").

-"Call back a hawk," hence "to make tame" (mid-15c.), "subdue, reduce to obedience, make amenable to control" (late 14c.).
-In many Middle English uses with no sense of return or reciprocation.
+"Call out; call back a hawk," hence "make tame" (mid-15c.), "subdue, reduce to obedience, make amenable to control" (late 14c.).
+Many Middle English senses lack an apparent notion of return or reciprocation (not unusual with Middle English re- words).
 Meaning "revoke" (a grant, gift, etc.) is from late 15c.
-That of "recall (someone) from an erring course to a proper state" is mid-15c.
-Sense of "get back by effort" might reflect influence of claim.
-Meaning "bring waste land into useful condition fit for cultivation" first attested 1764, probably on notion of "reduce to obedience."
-Related: Reclaimed; reclaiming.
+That of "recall (someone) from an erring course to a proper state" is from mid-15c.